 - Pour boiling water in a large bowl and dunk the fruit a couple at a time, removing them within seconds of being dunked in the water.
-This will remove the wax coating from the skin of the fruit and allow the toffee to stick to the skin and coat evenly.
+This will remove the wax coating from the fruit's skin and allow the toffee to stick to the skin and coat evenly.
 Dry the fruit thoroughly.

-- In a medium heavy based saucepan, add 10ml water and the golden caster sugar and heat gently until the sugar has dissolved.
-Bring to the boil and add the golden syrup, vinegar and butter and allow to boil for approx 12 minutes until the temperature reaches 150C on a sugar thermometer.
+- In a medium heavy-based saucepan, add 10ml water and the golden caster sugar and heat gently until the sugar has dissolved.
+Bring to the boil and add the golden syrup, vinegar, and butter and boil for approximately 12 minutes until the temperature reaches 150°C (302°F) on a sugar thermometer.
 This is the correct temperature for the sugar syrup to set around the fruit and crack when bitten into.
-Test by dropping a small amount of sugar syrup into a bowl with cold water and if it forms into hard brittle threads then its ready.
+Test by dropping a small amount of sugar syrup into a bowl with cold water, and if it forms into hard, brittle threads, then it's ready.

-- Remove the saucepan from the heat and then dunk the apples rotating them in the pan until fully coated and then immediately dip into the chopped hazelnuts or pretzels and place on the baking sheet up right to set.
+- Remove the saucepan from the heat, dunk the apples rotating them in the pan until fully coated, and then immediately dip into the chopped hazelnuts or pretzels and place on the baking sheet upright to set.
 Repeat until all the fruit have been coated.
-Note: if the toffee feels like it is stiffening then place back onto a low heat to melt it back down taking care not to burn it.
+Note: if the toffee feels like it is stiffening, then place it back onto a low heat to melt it back down, taking care not to burn it.
 Once all toffee apples and pears have been coated and dipped, remove the lollipop sticks.

-- Cut small strips of baking paper and place a couple over the hole and then push the stick into the original hole of the lollipop stick.
+- Cut small strips of baking paper, place a couple over the hole, and then push the stick into the lollipop stick's original hole.
 Shape the ends of the baking paper into leaves and crinkle the paper slightly, if you like.
-Serve on the same day
+Serve on the same day.